k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Quobyte represents a Quobyte mount on the host that shares a pod's lifetime
+quobyte represents a Quobyte mount on the host that shares a pod's lifetime

 <table>
     <thead>